 Nowadays, your computer likely doesn’t come with Solitaire preinstalled, but that’s okay.
 If you want to play Solitaire on your computer, you can do it online.
 Check out Solitaire Social.
 It’s the best place to play online Solitaire.
 We have plenty of features and game modes to keep you entertained and engaged for hours.

 The Solitaire that most people know is actually a game called Klondike, Canfield, or Patience.
-The object of the game is to separate the cards into the 4 suits and arrange them in order from aces to kings.
+The object of the game is to separate the 4 suits in cards and arrange them in order from aces to kings.
 While it may seem simple, it can take a while to master Klondike Solitaire.
 If you don’t want to play Solitaire with cards, there are still some options for you.
 For the most part, Solitare is any game that you play alone.
 You can play Solitaire with Pegs, Dominos, and even Mahjong tiles.

 Peg Solitaire is also known as just known simply as Solitaire or Solo Noble.
 If you’ve ever been to a Cracker Barrel, a popular chain restaurant in America, chances are you’ve seen a variation of peg solitaire.
 They’re on every table in the restaurant.
 That version of the game has a board in the shape of a triangle.
 Traditional Peg Solitaire has a board that is in the form of a cross or a plus sign.
 The game’s main goal is to make moves with the pegs until one remains.
 Peg Solitare is the perfect choice if you don’t want to learn how to play with cards.